-As my fledgeling ensemble realistically couldn’t compete with the trappings of Riverdance it was time to leave the show or die.
-While some of the singers loved being a minor celebrity in London, they also wanted to be part of the thrill that forms the essence of Anúna.
-It just wasn’t possible for them to have both.
+Anúna realistically couldn’t compete with the trappings of Riverdance so when the time came to leave the show most of the singers stayed with it.
 A handful of singers tried to remain as part of both for a short while, but life is not about going backwards.
 They eventually went their own ways and new singers joined us.
 So Anúna was reborn, albeit tainted by a two edged celebrity status in Ireland, something I managed to shake off everywhere else except home.
-Still today the word “Riverdance” is usually among the first few words that any interview of media appearance we do in Ireland begins with – that is very sad, as we have become so much more than that.
+Still today the word “riverdance” is used in the first few words that any interview or media appearance we do in Ireland.

-Paradoxically the influx of new blood in 1996 resulted in what is arguably one of our finest recordings Deep Dead Blue, but at the time it was pretty hard going for me.
+The influx of new blood in 1996 resulted in what is arguably one of our finest recordings Deep Dead Blue, but at the time it was pretty hard going for me.
 By the time Omnis was hot off the presses it was a historical note, not a new album.
 I remember my mother saying to me after she first heard it that she couldn’t believe something so beautiful had been born out of so much trouble.
 In retrospect I can’t either.
-The beauty of it is in the music rather than the performances I believe, and I am still very proud of the compositions on that record.
+The beauty of it is in the music rather than the performances I believe.
+I am still proud of the compositions on that record.
 Dúlamán has become a choral mega-hit all over the world thanks to my friends in Chanticleer who included it on their album Wondrous Love in 1997.

 The image was photographed by the photographer Nigel Brand who